kociumba/konfig-go/README.md

 # konfig

 A simple, configuration management library for Go.
-Offloads worrying about hooking all configuration into some cental file from you onto konfig.
+Konfig let's you focus on app logic and design instead of config management.

 ## Features